camillax/prisonnerdilemma/README.txt

 Everyone can import their sounds and create functions that plays the sound in the Sounds class and the global object is created at the end of Sounds.hpp so there is no need to create new ones in your own codes that may lead to conflicts when compiled with other codes.

+This branch is just for archiving the alpha code submitted on 11/26/18